 Configuring the terminal IP address

 To send payments for online authorisation, a terminal must have a valid IP address configuration.
-There are two ways to assign an IP address to a terminal:
+There are several ways to assign an IP address to a terminal:

-- Dynamic IP: Your DHCP server assigns an IP address to the terminal.
+- Dynamic IP: Your DHCP server issues an IP address to the terminal on the fly.

-- Static IP: You enter the IP address and other configuration details manually on the terminal.
+- Static IP: You enter the IP address and other network configuration details manually on the terminal.

-It is not possible to have a mix of terminals with dynamic IPs and terminals with static IPs.
-It's also not possible to configure an IP address from the Customer Area.
+It's not possible to configure an IP address from the Customer Area.

 By default, DHCP is enabled on the payment terminal.
-With this setting, your DHCP server assigns an IP address to the terminal.
-If you are not able to use a DHCP server, you need to disable DHCP and define a static IP address for the terminal:
+With this setting, your DHCP server issues an IP address to the terminal, either dynamically or through DHCP reservation if you've set that up.

 - On the connected terminal, open the Admin menu.